 Depression is slowly becoming more understood and accepted in society, and there are now some well-known ways that a person can use to overcome their battle with depression.
 I would like to share with you eight ideas for coping with depression.

 We're always told that exercise helps battle depression due to the release of endorphins that trigger a positive feeling in the body.
 The problem with exercise, for me, however, is the inconvenience of physically having to go out to the gym or out for a run, especially with it being cold.
 After all, it's just me I'm letting down, right?
 Who cares?

 If that's the state of mind you're in when you think about exercise, change it.
-Find a way to make exercise more convenient for you, whether it's by getting a gym membership to motivate you to get your money's worth or having a partner to exercise with on a regular basis (this can be running, or going to the gym, or playing a game like squash or football - anything).
+Find a way to make exercise more convenient for you, whether it's by getting a gym membership to motivate you to get your money's worth or having a partner to exercise with on a regular basis (this can be running, going to the gym, playing a game like a squash or football—anything).

 If you have the money to splash out a bit, you could even start exercising from the comfort of your own home by buying your own personal exercise machine.
-I purchased a Ultrasport Home Trainer F-Bike on eBay (it cost me £40 second hand and is in fantastic condition) and try to do at least 2 km two days a week.
-Sometimes I come home from college or work feeling extremely annoyed and I take my frustrations out on the bike; 3+ km later I feel the euphoric rush of endorphins and no longer care about the exasperations of the day.
+I purchased an Ultrasport Home Trainer F-Bike on eBay (it cost me £40 second-hand and is in fantastic condition) and try to do at least 2 km two days a week.
+Sometimes I come home from college or work feeling extremely annoyed, and I take my frustrations out on the bike; 3+ km later, I feel the euphoric rush of endorphins and no longer care about the exasperations of the day.
 And I haven't even had to leave my house to get that hit.

 Yoga and meditation can be used to train your mind to dismiss negative thoughts that can worsen your anxiety or depression.
 Just ten minutes of yoga or meditation a day can be enough to reduce your anxiety, improve your sleeping patterns, and relieve any strain in relationships with friends, family and co-workers.